Computation of Standardized Residuals for MARSS Models

 \subsection{Covariance of the conditional model and state residuals}

-The unconditional model and state residuals, $\VV_t$ and $\WW_t$, are independent (by definition), i.e. $\cov[\VV_t,\WW_t]=0$.
-However the conditional model and state residuals, $\cov[\hat{\VV}_t,\hat{\WW}_t]$, are not independent since both depend on $\yy^{(1)}$.
+The unconditional model and state residuals, $\VV_t$ and $\WW_t$, are independent by definition\footnote{This independence is specific to the way the MARSS model for this report (Equation \ref{eq:residsMARSS}).
+It is possible for the model and state residuals to covary.
+In the MARSS model written in \citet{Harveyetal1998} form, they do covary.} (in Equation \ref{eq:residsMARSS}), i.e., $\cov[\VV_t,\WW_t]=0$.
+However the conditional model and state residuals, $\cov[\hatVt,\hatWt]$, are not independent since both depend on $\yy^{(1)}$.
 Using the law of total covariance, we can write